youtube/cobalt/cobalt/site/docs/reference/starboard/modules/16/media.md

 the implementation uses.
 An implementation should ignore any unknown attributes, and make a decision solely based on the key system and the known attributes.
-For example, if an implementation supports "com.widevine.alpha", it should also return `kSbMediaSupportTypeProbably` kSbMediaSupportTypeProbably when `key_system` is `com.widevine.alpha; invalid_attribute="invalid_value"`.
+For example, if an implementation supports "com.widevine.alpha", it should also return `kSbMediaSupportTypeProbably` when `key_system` is `com.widevine.alpha;
+invalid_attribute="invalid_value"`.
 Currently the only attribute has to be supported is `encryptionscheme`.
-It reflects the value passed to `encryptionScheme` encryptionScheme of MediaKeySystemMediaCapability, as defined in [https://wicg.github.io/encrypted-media-encryption-scheme/,](https://wicg.github.io/encrypted-media-encryption-scheme/,),) which can take value "cenc", "cbcs", or "cbcs-1-9".
-Empty string is not a valid value for `encryptionscheme` and the implementation should return `kSbMediaSupportTypeNotSupported` kSbMediaSupportTypeNotSupported when `encryptionscheme` is set to "".
-The implementation should return `kSbMediaSupportTypeNotSupported` kSbMediaSupportTypeNotSupported for unknown values of known attributes.
-For example, if an implementation supports "encryptionscheme" with value "cenc", "cbcs", or "cbcs-1-9", then it should return `kSbMediaSupportTypeProbably` kSbMediaSupportTypeProbably when `key_system` is `com.widevine.alpha; encryptionscheme="cenc"`, and return `kSbMediaSupportTypeNotSupported` kSbMediaSupportTypeNotSupported when `key_system` is `com.widevine.alpha; encryptionscheme="invalid"`.
+It reflects the value passed to `encryptionScheme` of MediaKeySystemMediaCapability.
+It can take value "cenc", "cbcs", or "cbcs-1-9".
+Empty string is not a valid value for `encryptionscheme` and the implementation should return `kSbMediaSupportTypeNotSupported` when `encryptionscheme` is set to "".
+The implementation should return `kSbMediaSupportTypeNotSupported` for unknown values of known attributes.
+For example, if an implementation supports "encryptionscheme" with value "cenc", "cbcs", or "cbcs-1-9", then it should return `kSbMediaSupportTypeProbably` when `key_system` is `com.widevine.alpha; encryptionscheme="cenc"`, and return `kSbMediaSupportTypeNotSupported` when `key_system` is `com.widevine.alpha;
+encryptionscheme="invalid"`.
 If an implementation supports key system with attributes on one key system, it has to support key system with attributes on all key systems supported.
+For more detail, refer to [https://wicg.github.io/encrypted-media-encryption-scheme](https://wicg.github.io/encrypted-media-encryption-scheme)

 #### Declaration